World's Ugliest Dog Contest: 2002

-Rascal is a direct descendant of Chi Chi, who won more World's Ugliest Dog titles than any other dog in history, putting him in the Guinness Book of World Records with 8 wins.

 2003–2005

 Sam, a blind Chinese Crested dog from Santa Barbara, California, was voted the world's ugliest dog three times in a row, from 2003 through 2005.
 He died in November 2005, bringing an end to his three-year reign.

 2006

 Scandal erupted during the 2006 World's Ugliest Dog Contest when an as yet unidentified person gained unauthorized electronic access to the contest's internet voting page and deleted 40,000 votes from then leader "Pee Wee", son of "Sam", and 30,000 votes from second-place "Victoria", according to marketing director Vicki DeArmon.
 To rectify the situation, fair officials decided to completely restart internet voting on May 22, 2006.
 The official winner, Archie, was selected by a panel of judges on June 23, 2006.